modze996/macxtreamer/README.md

 Note: The produced binary name may vary with Cargo settings (case sensitivity).
 Use `cargo build --release` and check `target/release/`.

 ## Installation
 Simplest: use the generated binary from `target/release/`.
+Take a look on chapter "Bypass signing checks for DMG/App (Gatekeeper)" as there is currently only a not signed version.

 Optional (macOS App Bundle): Use `cargo-bundle` to create a `.app` bundle:
 ```bash